fishcus/KAP-manual/en/operation/metadata_restore.en.md

 ### Metadata Restore

 With the metadata backups, users can restore the metadata.
-Similar to the backup, KAP provides a  recovery tool, the usage is as follows:
+Similar to the backup, Kyligence Enterprise provides a  recovery tool, the usage is as follows:

 ```shell
 $KYLIN_HOME/bin/metastore.sh restore /path_to_backup